zawapl/sg-reader/README.md

 ---

-Currently, only tested with Zeus files.
+Tested with Zeus, Pharaoh and Emperor files.